Copenhagen Sprint: History

 The race was initially announced in December 2023, with the organisers hoping that the race would be held from 2025 for both men and women.
 On 17 June 2024, the race and the proposed route were launched.
 Organisers noted that the race would be designed for sprinters, given the flat landscape of Denmark.
 The race has been funded by the City of Copenhagen, the Danish Government, Sport Event Denmark and Roskilde Municipality at a cost in its first year of DKK 71.5 million (EUR 9.59 million).

 In October 2024, it was confirmed that the race would be part of the UCI World Tour and UCI Women's World Tour calendars, with the first event to be held in June 2025.

 The first races took place in June 2025, with organisers announcing prior that an equal amount of prize money (€40,000) would be awarded to the race winners, which drew praise from riders in the women's peloton.
 Both of the inaugural races finished in a sprint, with the women's race being won by Lorena Wiebes and the men's race by Jordi Meeus.

 Course

-The 2025 edition of the race used a course that started in Roskilde, then passed through the Zealand region before entering Copenhagen for laps of a 10 km finishing circuit in the city centre.
-The women's race took place over 160 km, with 3 laps of the finishing circuit.
+The race uses a course that starts in Roskilde, then passes through the Zealand region before entering Copenhagen for laps of a 10 km finishing circuit in the city centre.

+In 2025, the women's race took place over 160 km, with 3 laps of the finishing circuit.
 The men's race took place over 230 km, with 5 laps of the finishing circuit.